VQIVS/database-AUT/rel-algebra.md

 # Complete Guide to Relational Algebra (With Examples)

-## ✨ What is Relational Algebra?
+## 🌟 Overview
 Relational Algebra is a formal language for querying and manipulating **relational databases**.
-It works with **relations (tables)** and provides a theoretical foundation for SQL and other query languages.
+It provides a theoretical foundation for SQL and other query languages, introduced by E.F.
+Codd.

-E.F.
-Codd introduced relational algebra as the mathematical basis of relational databases.

 ---

 ## ✅ Six Basic Operators of Relational Algebra

 ### 1. **Selection (σ)**

-Used to filter rows based on a condition (like WHERE in SQL).
+Filters rows based on a condition (similar to WHERE in SQL).

 **Syntax:**
 ```
 σ_condition(Relation)
 ```

 **Example:**
 ```
 Students:
 | id | name  | age |